0x9z/CCNA-Jeremy-Notes/README.md

 # CCNA-Jeremy-Notes

-Hi, This is My personal notes for Jeremy's IT Lab Free CCNA course on YouTube.
+Hi, This is My personal notes for Jeremy's IT Lab free CCNA course on YouTube.

   ## Day-by-Day Course Progress :